Skasselbard/NixOs-ClusterConfig/README.md

 The goal is to take virgin machines and boot up a configuration that can be managed with colmena.
 A secondary goal is to configure [K3s](https://k3s.io/) on a subset of these machines.

+During the switch to nix flakes, this project got quite a bit simpler.
+As a result, what now is stage two is more of a hint or a guide line and not reflected in the tools anymore.

 ## Goals

 1. Create installation media for an initial machine setup